skyferthesly/logger_server/README.md

 The next iteration of the API should include endpoints for User Administration.
 The models already exist.

+**Installation Enhancements**\
+Currently, the app is using `pip.main` in setup for installation.
+While it works, `pip.main` isn't part of the public interface.
+A more appropriate solution would be a scripting tool such as `paver` to handle installation of external packages and other setup needs more gracefully.

 **Filtering by Message Content**\
 Being able to filter by user_id or client_id would be a welcomed addition to this API's functionality.
 To achieve this, first we need to store